-Jane Fonda Actor, Activist
+Jane Fonda Actor, Activist, Author

 Jane Fonda was born in New York City in 1937, the daughter of Henry Fonda and Frances Seymour Fonda.
 She attended the Emma Willard School in Troy, New York, and Vassar College.
 In her early twenties, Fonda studied with renowned acting coach Lee Strasberg and became a member of the Actors Studio in New York.